e-commit/doctrine-entities-generator-bundle/README.md

 only if the property type is nullable.
 When the PHP type is missing, generated types default to nullable.
 This behavior can be changed by customizing the template (see the FAQ).

+If a property has a PHPDoc `@var` annotation, it will also be included in the generated getter-setter (except for `addXXX` and `removeXXX` methods on to-many relationships).
+This behavior can be changed by customizing the template (see the FAQ).

 ## FAQ ##

 ### How can I change the generated code ? ###